How many Spanish-speaking countries are there in the world? How Many People across the Globe know Spanish? Discover all.

 It is the official language or the de facto language of Spain, Mexico, Argentina, Colombia, Uruguay, Ecuador, Paraguay, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Panama, Peru, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.

-In addition to these 20 countries, It is the official language of Puerto Rico (an unincorporated territory of the United States) and commonly spoken in the USA, Belize, Andorra, Gibraltar, etc.
+In addition to these 20 countries, It is the official language of Puerto Rico (an unincorporated territory of the United States).
+It is commonly spoken in the USA, Belize, Andorra, Gibraltar, etc.

 How many people speak Spanish in the world?

 According to Instituto Cervantes, Spanish is a language spoken by more than 572 million people in the world today.

 - Students of all ages who do not live in Hispanic countries but have learned Spanish.

-With 477 million native speakers, It is also the second most native spoken language globally, only behind Mandarin Chinese, which has roughly 955 million speakers, and ahead of English, which has approximately 400 million native speakers.
+With 477 million native speakers, It is also the second most native spoken language globally, only behind Mandarin Chinese, which has roughly 955 million speakers.
+English has approximately 400 million native speakers.

 Spanish is the third most studied language after English and French.

 The language is being taught in more than 100 countries of the earth, with more than 500,000 teachers and 100 million students.

-Spanish is by far one of the most studied languages globally, whether in high school or college, or any learning center.
+Spanish is one of the most studied languages globally, whether in high school or college or any learning center.
 Besides, as per IWS – It’s now the 3rd most common language on the Internet.

 1. Spanish speaking population in the USA

 With over 50 million Spanish speakers, the US has surpassed Colombia (48 million) and Spain (46 million) and now the second-largest Spanish-Speaking Country After Mexico.

 The US Census Office believes there will be 138 million Spanish speakers by 2050 — making it the biggest Spanish-speaking nation on the earth.